Oklahoma Monthly Retail Trade - Documentation

 Definitions

 Kind of Business Classification Establishments are assigned industry classifications according to their primary types of economic activity.
-Those establishments engaged primarily in selling merchandise for personal or household consumption are designated as part of the Major Industry Group "Retail Trade" and are assigned an industry classification code ranging between 52 and 59 according to definitions provided in the 1987 Standard Industrial Classification manual.
+Those establishments engaged primarily in selling merchandise for personal or household consumption are designated as part of the Major Industry Group "Retail Trade" and are assigned an industry classification code according to definitions provided by the North American Industry Classification System (NAICS).

 Aggregations for the Oklahoma Monthly Retail Trade Series are made as follows: